|

 “I heard these guys, not believing at first that a machine could produce music like that, but I’m sitting there

 having a spiritual experience!
 I love what they do with those computers – really beautiful, isn’t it?”
+Detail, the amount and use of

 it, in today’s improv is one of the things that impresses Day the most, having been the first thing he noticed when